 Once your needs have been established and the help you need agreed, you will be given a written Care Plan (or Support Plan) that details all the care / support that will be provided and who will provide it.
-You will also be advised how much you will be charged for these services, and you may also be told how much the local authority can give you so that you can organise your care yourself.
+You will also be told how much you will be charged for these services, and you may also be told how much the local authority can give you so that you can organise and pay for your care yourself.